 Sea Urchins and Sand Dollars

-and white, with an explosion of short spines emanating from a fat round body.
+Handsomely pink and white, with an explosion of short spines emanating from a fat round body.
 Eggs are remarkably clear and easy to study, particularly for demonstrating mitotic spindles.
 Huge volumes of eggs can be produced from a single large specimen, hence it is also prized by seafood loving gourmets.
-Specimens are fertile May through September.
+Specimens are fertile March through October.

 Sea Urchin Food

-flattened burrowing sea urchin that normally lies buried just beneath the sand.
-It crawls around making characteristicc U-shaped trails in the sand unselectively picking out food particles with its cilia.
+They are an abundant flattened burrowing sea urchin that normally lies buried just beneath the sand.
+It crawls around making characteristic U-shaped trails in the sand unselectively picking out food particles with its cilia.

 Sea Urchin Embryology